DomPolizzi/DomPolizzi.github.io/_projects/2022-02-14-asa-modding.md

 ### Requirements:

 1. Patience, this is a base requirement in general. 😉

 2. A live image of OPNSense flashed to a USB (or whatever OS you want to use)
 *  Make sure you review base requirements for your Operating System of choice, I am using OPNSense. [^2]

 3. Storage device, I used an SSD; you can use an HDD or a USB drive as your storage.
 This will go in your ASA and serve as its storage device.

-4. IDC 16 PIN to VGA Adapter [^1]
+4. IDC 16 PIN to VGA Adapter ( [$6 USD from PCCABLES.com](https://www.pccables.com/VGA_PORT_HD15F_PORT_To_IDC16.html) ) [^1]

 ### Get started: